 On today’s front page of the dMarc (internet archive link) web site, we see the message:

 Google plans to extend targeted, measurable advertising to the broadcast space.
-In fact, even as you read this, our engineers and executives are working to seamlessly integrate dMarc’s technologies and operations to offer AdWords advertisers a broad suite of digital broadcast options.
+Even as you read this, our engineers and executives are working to seamlessly integrate dMarc’s technologies and operations to offer AdWords advertisers a broad suite of digital broadcast options.